Building your well-being house: the power of self-care.

 Soul

-Remember, It's important to find activities that work for you and make them a consistent part of your routine.
-By building a strong foundation of self-care, you're investing in your mental health.
+Self-care is not selfishness; it's a survival strategy.
+The most important thing here, is finding activities that work for you and make them a consistent part of your routine.
+It’s harder to form habits, if we’re not driven by interest.
+So don’t let societies expectations dictate your hobbies.
+By building meaningful, strong foundation of self-care, you're investing in your mental health.